sassoftware/python-sasctl/doc/index.rst

 .. envvar:: REQUESTS_CA_BUNDLE

 Client-side path to a certificate file containing :abbr:`CA (Certificate Authority)` certificates to be trusted.
 Used by the :mod:`requests` module.

+.. envvar:: SSLREQCERT

+Disables validation of SSL certificates when set to `no` or `false`

 .. envvar:: SASCTL_SERVER_NAME